 “If I wasn’t that interested in competitive tennis, that may have been all I needed,” he says.
 “But since that didn’t get me where I needed to be, I felt might as well try resurfacing.”

-Beckwith had read on a hip resurfacing web site that some tennis players had very good results and had returned to playing competitive tennis.
+Beckwith read on a website that some tennis players had very good results with hip resurfacing and had returned to playing competitive tennis.

 In a resurfacing, the head of the thighbone is trimmed and capped with a smooth metal covering, instead of being replaced altogether as in a traditional total hip replacement.
 The damaged bone and cartilage within the socket is also removed and replaced with a metal shell, as in a traditional replacement surgery.

 Hip resurfacing is not a minimally invasive procedure, and recovery involved challenges such as a short hospital stay, difficulty sleeping and use of a walker and crutches.

 “I had an impression that it was easier, but it was a little more difficult than I thought it would be, especially related to the arthroscopic surgery,” Beckwith says.
 “But I spent a lot of time reading national patient websites and a lot of people said the same thing.
 And what the doctor told me was pretty much right on.”

 Posted December 2012